sanidhyajadaun/Python-UPES/README.md

 a.
-Read the above excel file in python.
+Read the above excel file in python. <br>
 b.
-How do I write this file to a new file “new.csv”?
+How do I write this file to a new file “new.csv”? <br>
 c.
 Include column names in this file.
-Use ‘ticker’, ‘eps’, ‘revenue’, ‘price’ ‘people’ as column names.
+Use ‘ticker’, ‘eps’, ‘revenue’, ‘price’ ‘people’ as column names. <br>
 d.
-Convert all not available or n.a. values to NAN and also convert negative     revenues to NAN because revenues can never be negative.
+Convert all not available or n.a. values to NAN and also convert negative revenues to NAN because revenues can never be negative. <br>
 e.
-Fill NAN values using a suitable approach.
+Fill NAN values using a suitable approach. <br>
 f.
-Write a function to change n.a. value appearing in WMT to Sam Walton.
+Write a function to change n.a. value appearing in WMT to Sam Walton. <br>

 #